apify/apify-docs/docs/monitoring/check_data_quality.md

 ---
-title: Check data format and duplicates
+title: Check data quality
 description: A step-by-step monitoring tutorial that shows you how to ensure your data is correctly formatted and unique.
 Visualize your data using the monitoring dashboard.
 menuWeight: 5.2
 category: guides
 paths:
-    - monitoring/check-data-format-and-duplicates
+    - monitoring/check-data-quality
 ---

 # [](#check-product-based-data-for-correct-format-and-duplicates) Check product-based data for correct format and duplicates